micmejia/bible-dump/NKJV/Acts/Acts 16.md

 So the churches were strengthened in the faith, and increased in number daily. ## The Macedonian Call

 ###### 6
-Now when they had gone through Phrygia and the region of Galatia, they were forbidden by the Holy Spirit to preach the word in [^a]Asia.
+Now when they had gone through Phrygia and the region of Galatia, they were forbidden by the Holy Spirit to preach the word in Asia.

 ###### 7
-After they had come to Mysia, they tried to go into Bithynia, but the [^b]Spirit did not permit them.
+After they had come to Mysia, they tried to go into Bithynia, but the Spirit did not permit them.

 ###### 8
 So passing by Mysia, they came down to Troas.